nikodemus/foolang/docs/system.md

 Existence of _FilePath_ object does not mean that the corresponding file or directory exists.

+!> Symlinks in the filesystem can provide access to parts outside the _FilePath_.

 !> Initially _FilePath_ provides full permissions, but subsequently there will be ways to limit it to read-only operations, write-only operations, checking timestamps, etc.